-What Do Studies Say About Marijuana and Autism Symptoms?
+What Do Studies Say About Cannabis and Autism Symptoms?

 Autism spectrum disorder (ASD) is a complicated developmental and behavioral condition that typically begins early in childhood and is considered a lifelong condition.
 The symptoms involved often include developmental delays, difficulty regulating emotions, and social/communication struggles.
 Current research has shown that cannabis, with its cannabinoids that include cannabidiol (CBD), cannabidivarin (CBDV), and Δ9-tetrahydrocannabinol (THC) may help improve the quality of life of patients with autism.